Kristiansund Municipality: Toponymy

 Before 1877, the name was spelled Christianssund, from 1877 to 1888 it was spelled Kristianssund, and since 1889 it has had its present spelling, Kristiansund.

 Before the introduction of postal codes in Norway in 1968, it was easy to confuse the name Kristiansund with Kristiansand in the south.
 It was therefore obligatory to always add an N (for north) to Kristiansund (Kristiansund N) and an S (for south) to Kristiansand (Kristiansand S).
 This is pretty much still practiced and also occurs in some other contexts than postal addresses.

 Coat of arms

 The coat of arms was granted on 27 June 1742.
-The arms were granted by King Christian VI and are described as a silver or white river flowing from a cliff, with salmon jumping upwards on a blue background.
-The waterfall may possibly be the Lille Fosen waterfall near the town.
+The arms were granted by King Christian VI and are described as a silver or white river flowing from a cliff, with salmon swimming upwards on a blue background.
+The waterfall is most likely based on a misinterpretaion of the old name for the town Fosen, as it resembles the Norwegian word for "waterfall".
+A replica of the waterfall shown in the arms was eventually constructed in 1992 for the towns 250th anniversary.

-There are two myths as to why the arms show a waterfall.
-The first one is because the old name of the town (Fosen) was misinterpreted as Fossund (as a compound of foss which means waterfall and sund which means strait).

-The other myth concerning the coat of arms is that there was a mix up, between Kristiansund's and Molde's intended shield.
-The Dano-Norwegian government officials in charge of the giving of the coats, had a party to remember the momentous occasion and became too drunk and hungover to remember which was which, and so Molde got the coat with a whale (which are scarce in between the Romsdal fjords) and Kristiansund got the waterfall (since Molde is on the mainland and Kristiansund lies in the open sea, it would be more likely that the waterfall was intended for Molde's mountains and the whales for Kristiansund.)

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Kristiansund.
+The Church of Norway has three parishes (sokn) within Kristiansund Municipality.
 It is part of the Ytre Nordmøre prosti (deanery) in the Diocese of Møre.

 St. Eystein Catholic Church is the only Catholic church in Kristiansund.